serverlessq-hq/serverlessq-sdk-nextjs/README.md

 Furthermore, the resources can take up to 15 seconds to be fully created.
 You can only delete the resources after they are created.

-If you need help with that please contact us! 💬
+If you need help with anything join our [Discord server](https://discord.gg/XXR5TDEv4d) and hit us up! 💬

 ## Working with Existing Queues